 Bad Google AdWords Example #10: Not Doing Anything about Invalid Traffic

 Of all the Google AdWords examples you shouldn’t follow, this is by far one of the worst ones.
 Invalid traffic is a multi-billion dollar issue (one that we’re tackling very well at ClickGUARD, and we’re not just saying this to brag).
-Getting a grip on your data, on what really happens in your Google Ads, and banning invalid traffic sources is essential.
+Getting a grip on what really happens in your Google Ads, and banning invalid traffic sources is essential.